 Summary

-This professional development activity introduces some of the more effective strategies for preparing for the ACT.
-The goals of this activity are to access prior knowledge of the ACT and use the lessons already prepared to assist students in increasing their scores.
+This professional learning session introduces some of the more effective strategies for preparing for the ACT.
+The goals of this learning experience are to access prior knowledge of the ACT and use the "Power Up: ACT Prep" activities already prepared to assist students in increasing their scores.

-• What strategies and resources can educators use to prepare students effectively for success on the ACT exam?
+What strategies and resources can educators use to effectively prepare students for success in the ACT exam?

 Learning Goals

-• Explore how the “Power Up ACT” curriculum can be implemented within existing classes
+Analyze how the “Power Up: ACT Prep” curriculum can be implemented within existing classes or school structures.

 Materials List

-• LEARN Scavenger Hunt (attached; one per participant)
+LEARN Scavenger Hunt handout (attached; one per participant)

 Engage